betarobot/noodle/README.txt

 READ ME FOR NOODLE THEME (BASE THEME BY NOOD.ORG)

 IMPORTANT: This theme is currently in beta.
 Please don't use for production.
 Some changes may ruin your subtheme.
-Release is scheduled for mid August 2010.
+Release is scheduled for some time 2010.

 This theme is for Drupal v.6